luke071/javascript-programming-with-the-lord-of-the-rings/Data-Structures/README.md

 let hobbitBagpack = new Stack();
-hobbitBagpack.push("bread"); //Added bread to backpack. hobbitBagpack.push("butter"); //Added butter to backpack. hobbitBagpack.peek(); //At the top of the backpack is Butter. hobbitBagpack.push("apple jam"); //Added apple jam to backpack. hobbitBagpack.display(); //Contents of the backpack: apple jam, butter, bread
+hobbitBagpack.push("bread"); //Added bread to backpack. hobbitBagpack.push("butter"); //Added butter to backpack. hobbitBagpack.peek(); //At the top of the backpack is butter. hobbitBagpack.push("apple jam"); //Added apple jam to backpack. hobbitBagpack.display(); //Contents of the backpack: apple jam, butter, bread
 ```